Todd McFarlane's Spawn: Home media

-When the show's first and second seasons were released on video they were released in two formats.
-The first format was called the "Uncut Collector's Edition", which is the version that was shown on TV and held a TV-MA rating, and the other was a special edited version called the "Special Edited Edition" which held a PG-13 rating by toning down the violence and sexual content.
+When the show's first and second seasons were released on VHS they were came in two differently rated formats.
+The first format was called the "Uncut Collector's Edition", which is the version that was shown on TV and held a TV-MA rating, and the other was an edited version called the "Special Edited Edition" which held a PG-13 rating by toning down the violence and sexual content.

-The first movie was also released in the UMD format for Sony's PSP handheld video game system, but the other two movies were not.
+In 2005, the first season movie was released in the UMD format for Sony's PSP handheld video game system, but the other two movies were not.
+On July 24, 2007, HBO Video released a 4-disc 10th-anniversary signature collector's edition on DVD with all 18 episodes and multiple new bonus features.

 On July 5, 2016, HBO added all three seasons to its streaming services, HBO GO and HBO NOW.
-It's also available on HBO Max as of 2021.
+It's also available on HBO Max as of December, 2024.
+The version on streaming services is the episodic broadcast version with McFarlane's live action intros.